How to Design & Write The Best About Page For Your Blog

 You would think that as someone who has accomplished many things, his About page could be very long but it’s only 675 words!

-Twitter About us page is simple but impactful as they are using their own platform to showcase what they are all about.
+Twitter About us page is simple but impactful as they are using their own social media platform to showcase what they are all about.

 The page displays changing images of trending events as well as tweets from high-profile users.